pcminer-tools/pcminer/README.md

-1. create a new subdirectory in the "data" directory with a name matching the conference acronym (e.g., "PLDI").  **Note:** Data for conferences corresponding to [PACMPL](https://dl.acm.org/journal/pacmpl) issues (currently POPL, ICFP, and OOPSLA) is now stored in the `data/PACMPL` directory (from the year of the PACMPL switch onward).
+1. create a new subdirectory in the "data" directory with a name matching the conference acronym (e.g., "PLDI").  **Note:** Data for conferences corresponding to [PACMPL](https://dl.acm.org/journal/pacmpl) issues (currently POPL, ICFP, OOPSLA, and PLDI) is now stored in the `data/PACMPL` directory (from the year of the PACMPL switch onward).

 2. create a file "color" inside of this directory.
 This file should contain a single line that provides a name or hexcode of your preferred color (e.g, "#3BB9FF")